Silurian and Sea Devil: Appearances

+Classic era

 In their first appearance in Doctor Who and the Silurians (1970), a group of Silurians are awakened from hibernation by the energy from a nearby nuclear power research center in Derbyshire.
 The Third Doctor (Jon Pertwee) initially manages to negotiate an honourable compromise with the colony's leader.
 Unfortunately, the colony's leader is murdered by a younger Silurian who becomes the new leader, intent on a far more aggressive policy.
 To that end, the Silurians then attempt to reclaim the planet from humanity by releasing a deadly bacteria and attempting to disperse the Van Allen radiation belt.
-Both plans were thwarted by the Doctor.
+Both plans are thwarted by the Doctor.
 Despite the Doctor's best efforts to broker a peaceful solution, the Silurians are still determined to exterminate humanity, resulting in Brigadier Lethbridge-Stewart (Nicholas Courtney) blowing up their base to stop their plans.

 In The Sea Devils (1972), the Sea Devils, an amphibious variety of Silurians, are awakened from their hibernation by a renegade Time Lord known as the Master (Roger Delgado), who persuades them to reclaim the planet from the human race.
 Despite the Third Doctor's efforts to convince them otherwise, the Sea Devils eventually decide to go to war, forcing the Doctor to destroy their base.
 It is revealed, however, that there were many colonies still in hibernation around the world.
-Both species, together, in "Warriors of the Deep" (1984), attempt again to reclaim Earth from the humans.
+Both species, together, in Warriors of the Deep (1984), attempt again to reclaim Earth from the humans.
 Set in the year 2084 during a prolonged "cold war" between factions of humanity, the pair attempt to fire an undersea base's nuclear weapons, which would cause the humans to destroy each other in retaliation for the initial strike.
-The Fifth Doctor (Peter Davison) attempts to make peace with them, but is unable to, forcing him to flood the base with hexachromite gas to stop them.
+The Fifth Doctor (Peter Davison) attempts to make peace with them, but is unable to, forcing him to flood the base with hexachromite gas, which is lethal to Silurians and Sea Devils, to stop them.
 While he attempts to save the Silurians, he is unable to succeed, leaving all of them dead by the serial's end.